rackerlabs/docs-offerings/docs/api-reference/methods/get-offerings.rst

        the offering.
    * - offerings.\ offering.\ *link*
      - Object
-     - An info block containing details about the link for the offering.
+     - An info block that contains details about the link for the offering.
    * - offerings.\ offering.\ link\. *title*
      - String
      - The title of the link.